Orange-OpenSource/hurl-dev/sites/hurl.dev/_posts/2022-02-11-announcing-hurl-1.6.0.md

 The new asserts are much more readable and easier to write.

-Basic authentification section and regex literal has been suggested to us by [David Humphrey] so thanks again David fo your ideas!
+Basic authentification section and regex literal has been suggested to us by [David Humphrey] so thanks again David for your ideas!

 ## Interactive mode improvements